 Following the end of the Brexit transition period on December 31st 2020, family law has become more complicated and individuals involved with UK citizens may be required to abide by regulations that differ to those imposed by the EU and it is worth discussing these implications with an experienced family law solicitor as certain family law disputes will be affected including divorce recognition, custody and access to children.

 CMCG Family Law Solicitors have a range of expert family lawyers to provide legal advice and support you through the difficult process.
-To book an initial one-hour consultation to help identify any issues and assess the options available contact us on:

 Phone Number: +353 1 224 8585